WZhaoKe/aegpwb/doc/SolverUserManual.md

 ### `'MetalSurface'`

-The absorption by a metal surface of defined area can be modelled by providing the conducitivity and relative permeability of the metal, as frequency independent scalars or frequency dependent vectors.
+The absorption by a metal surface of defined area can be modelled by providing the conductivity and relative permeability of the metal, as frequency independent scalars or frequency dependent vectors.
 The provided parameters must define a good conductor over the full bandwidth of the model.